3D models are ubiquitous in many fields:

 The output of the rendering process is a 2D image corresponding to what the camera “sees” of the 3D scene.
 The following diagram summarizes the arrangement of these components.

-A fundamental challenge of computer graphics is to create the illusion of depth and volume on a screen that is inherently a 2D medium.
+A fundamental challenge in computer graphics is to give the illusion of depth and volume on a display that is intrinsically a 2D medium.
 Several visual phenomena contribute to this perception.

-The color of a point on a surface varies depending on the orientation of that surface relative to the light source.
-A surface facing the light appears bright, while a surface turned away appears dark.
-This gradient of brightness, called shading, provides essential cues about the curvature and volume of objects.
-In contrast, an object displayed with a uniform color (without shading) appears flat, like a disk rather than a sphere.
+The color of a point on the surface varies according to the orientation of that surface relative to the light source.
+A surface facing the light appears bright, while a surface turned away from the light appears dark.
+This gradient of brightness, called shading (shading), provides essential cues about the curvature and volume of objects.
+By contrast, an object displayed with a uniform color (no shading) appears flat, like a disk rather than a sphere.

-Nearby objects hide objects located behind them.
-This simple but powerful phenomenon provides a direct cue about the depth ordering of objects in the scene.
+Nearby objects occlude objects located behind them.
+This simple yet powerful phenomenon provides a direct cue to the depth ordering of objects in the scene.

-The shadow that an object casts on another object or on the ground visually anchors the object in the scene and provides information about its relative position and the direction of the light.
+The shadow cast by an object onto another object or onto the ground visually anchors the object in the scene and provides information about its relative position and the direction of the light.

 An image is a 2D grid of pixels of dimension \(N_x \times N_y\).

-Note: the RGB space is not perceptually uniform (two colors that are close in RGB distance are not necessarily visually close).
+Note : the RGB space is not perceptually uniform (two colors close in RGB distance are not necessarily visually close).
 The RGB cube is shown in the figure below.

 A 3D object can be represented in two fundamental ways:

-In real-time computer graphics, surface representations are predominantly used.
+In real-time computer graphics, representations by surface are predominantly used.
 Volumetric representations are reserved for specific cases (atmospheric effects, medical data, physical simulation).
 The following figure compares these two approaches.

-There are two fundamental families of mathematical surface descriptions:
+There are two fundamental families of mathematical description of a surface:

 The two types of representation are compared in the diagram below.

-In practice, for complex shapes like a character or a vehicle, no simple analytical formula can describe the surface.
-One then resorts to discrete approximations.
+In practice, for complex shapes such as a character or a vehicle, no simple analytical formula can describe the surface.
+We then resort to discrete approximations.

-In practice, arbitrary surfaces are rarely described by a single analytical function.
-Piecewise approximations using primitives and discrete elements are used.
+In practice, arbitrary surfaces are rarely described by a single analytic function.
+Piecewise approximations are used with the aid of primitives and discrete elements.

 The ideal properties of a description are: